-I am a historian of science and medicine specialising on medicine and biology in the 19th and 20th centuries.
+I am a historian of science and medicine specialising on medicine, biology, and mental health in the 19th and 20th centuries.
 Following a PhD dissertation on the 'Crisis of Medicine' in Weimar Germany, I have published mostly on the histories of lung cancer and other conditions that have been characterised as diseases of civilisation.
 I am interested in the interplay of epidemiology, laboratory research and clinical medicine, and in the history of the central paradigm of modern biomedicine: that investment in basic research sooner or later will bear fruit, in the shape of effective therapies.
-I teach modules in the history of biology and medicine (including psychiatry).
+I teach modules in the history of biology and medicine (including psychiatry and mental health).

 I am interested in interdisciplinary approaches to the history of science, technology and medicine that demonstrate the relevance of this fascinating subject for the present: how have science, technology and medicine shaped the world we live in?